Overview

 This section describes specific aspects of developing microservices using the REST interface.

-Cumulocity IoT employs REST for all external communication.
+Cumulocity employs REST for all external communication.
 Regardless whether the communication originates from IoT devices, from web applications or from back-office IT systems, the communication protocol is always REST.

 REST is a very simple and secure protocol based on HTTP(S) and TCP.
 It is today the de-facto Internet standard supported by all networked programming environments ranging from very simple devices up to large-scale IT.
 One of the many books introducing REST is RESTful Web Services.